DSutyak/CUSail/Arduino Navgation Code/Nav V5/navigation/Readme.txt

 - The Navigation Algorithm is a work in progress.
 The boat is not capable of executing any maneuvers
 - The IMU is not being run.
 IMU code has been commented out
-- Wind direction and boat direction is set to 315 w.r.t North and 245 w.r.t North
+- Wind direction and boat direction are hard coded in sRSensor() in sensors.cpp
-- The Haversine formula is used to calculate distance b/w cooordinates